Richard Dabate rejects plea deal in Fitbit murder case, pushes for trial in wife's killing

 How One Fitbit Was Key To Richard Dabate's Murder Conviction

-Home / The Law / How One Fitbit Was Key To Richard Dabate's Murder Conviction
+Home / News / How One Fitbit Was Key To Richard Dabate's Murder Conviction

 Connecticut man Richard Dabate has officially been found guilty of murder.